FAQ

 Frequently Asked Questions

-Most of our host families live within 45min to 1hr20 mins commute to the city centre, Hosts who offer their rooms do not usually live in the city centre but surrounding the city in the suburbs of Dublin.
+Most of our host families live within 45-minute to 1 hour and 20 minutes commute to the city centre.
+Hosts who offer their rooms do not usually live in the city centre but in the surrounding suburbs of Dublin.
 However, Dublin offers an excellent transport service, with plenty of buses, trains, and trams.

 It is up to the host to ensure that they have adequate home insurance.